tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ~~~

-This example demonstrates the use of an encapsulted key for use with JWE as described in this document.
+This example demonstrates the use of an encapsulted key with a JSON Web Encryption in JSON Serialization as described in this document.

 ~~~
 {